 - Water Footprint Calculator information on water science

-The Earth Science Week 2019 Toolkit is free and available for the cost of shipping and handling.
+today.
+The toolkit is free and available for the cost of shipping and handling.
 Pay just $8.50 for the first toolkit and $2.25 for each additional toolkit in the United States.
+See the AGI Store

 AGI is a not-for-profit 501(c)(3) organization dedicated to serving the geoscience community and addressing the needs of society.
 AGI headquarters are in Alexandria, Virginia.